Japan's SoftBank slashes profit target, costly Sprint purchase weighs

 Son is Japan's richest man through his near-20 percent stake in SoftBank, the country's third-biggest mobile carrier by subscriber numbers and now worth about $85 billion by market value.

-As well as being the largest investor in recently listed Chinese e-commerce giant Alibaba Group Holding Ltd, SoftBank has plans to invest $10 billion in India's potentially huge but under-developed online retail market.
+As well as being the largest investor in recently listed Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N), SoftBank has plans to invest $10 billion in India's potentially huge but under-developed online retail market.

 YEN REVERSAL